dive-networks/velocity-react-cljs/README.md

 ## Credits

-All credits go to the people from the [Velocity React](https://github.com/twitter-fabric/velocity-react) library for its amazing work.
+Credits go to the creators of [Velocity React](https://github.com/twitter-fabric/velocity-react) and to Andre Loureiro for creating  [Phobos](https://github.com/andreloureiro/phobos), the parent of this fork.

 ## License